Hafi38/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that deletes all files in the current working director
+script that deletes all files in the current working directory